fredhutchio/genomics/topics/reusing_code.md

-# Reusing code and software
+# Reusing and troubleshooting code

 Obtaining code from other people:
 - StackOverflow